 - Some private lenders allow borrowers who need extra funds for other properties.

-Mostly prefer Urban areas
+Mostly prefer Urban areas.

-- These mortgage lenders prefer to lend a loan for borrowers in urban areas for easy access to selling the property once you default.
+- These mortgage lenders prefer to lend a loan to borrowers in urban areas for easy access to selling the property once you default.
 However, some lender lends to non-urban areas for less competition.

 To Sum Up!